Anderson self-localization of light in pair plasmas: Introduction

 In the present work, we address the most basic problem: propagation of strong \EM\ waves in pair plasma.
 Although the topic has a long history \cite{1974PhRvL..33..209M,1974PhRvL..33..209M,1975OISNP...1.....A,1989JPlPh..42..507K,2016PhRvL.116a5004E}, as we argue below, important points were partially overlooked.

+{ As the work combines interconnected effects from various sub-fields of physics, let us remind the reader of the basic definitions. {\it Parametric instability} here refers to a nonlinear process whereby the wave amplifies itself the small perturbations of its amplitude. {\it Induced scattering} (or nonlinear scattering) refers to the process that involves many particles and many waves (in a phase correlated way).
+In pair plasma, since the effects of charge separation are small, the dominant process can be classified as induced Brillouin Scattering - scattering on overall charge-neutral density fluctuations (but not necessarily propagating sound or ion-acoustic waves).
+The dominant growing mode has a wavelength half that of the driver.
+In a tenuous medium, waves back-scattered by obstacles separated by half wavelength add coherently and thus amplify the reflected signal - this effect is known as coherent Bragg's back-scattering.
+At the nonlinear stage we consider, there is no clear separation between these different processes. }

-The plan of the paper is as follows.
+{ The plan of the paper is as follows.
 In \S \ref{Reflection} we discuss the key result: nearly complete reflection of a weakly nonlinear EM wave by under-dense pair plasma (PIC simulations).
-In \S \ref{Quantumandclassical} we review wave properties in disordered systems, contrasting \Schr\ and classical wave equations.
-Next, we consider a number of complementary model problems addressing two related, but somewhat different phenomena appearing in the context of Anderson localization: coherent back-scattering and localization of waves present inside the medium.
-In \S \ref{scatteringmatrix} we use the scattering matrix to illustrate Anderson localization of EM waves in pair plasma with random density sheets.
-The spatial localization of waves {\it already} present in a medium is a somewhat more complicated phenomenon and is considered in Sections ~\ref{inside} (using a wave equation approach with growing fluctuations of density) and in \ref{Clemmow1} using PIC simulations.
+In \S \ref{InducedBrillouin} we consider the linear stage of the instability and defined an important parameter $\rho_L$, Eq. (\ref{rhoL}).
+In \S \ref{deltaspike} we consider a complementary problem: scattering of EM waves by a collection of static density $\delta$-spikes: this illustrates Anderson localization of EM waves in pair plasma with random density sheets.
+In \S \ref{inside} we consider coherent back-scattering and localization of waves present and/or growing inside the medium.
+In \S \ref{Clemmow1} we use PIC simulations to consider localization of waves already inside plasma }